 First of all, polystyrene (PS) is a thermoplastic.
 General-purpose polystyrene is clear, hard, and rather brittle.
 It comes in two forms: a rigid foam material and a typical solid plastic (i.e foam or solid).
 First discovered in 1839 by Eduard Simon, an apothecary from Berlin, it was dubbed styrol.
 It then evolved over years.
 After about 80 years later, macromolecules were discovered when styrol was heated via a chain reaction thanks to German organic chemist Hermann Staudinger.
 Eventually, this led to the substance receiving its present name, polystyrene.

 Dow Chemical Company then invented a proprietary process to make their trademarked and well-known PS foam product “styrofoam” in 1941.
 Throughout the years, though, the thermoplastic has not been the most favourable in environmental organisations (due to its slow degrading process).
 It is not hard to deny this fact too, as almost anyone can walk outside and see some form of polystyrene trash on the ground.

-Commons Types and Uses
+Common Types and Uses

 Many people first think of the soft objects polystyrene is used for (such as cups or packaging), but it is actually seen in many other forms:

-Sheet or molded polystyrene
+Sheet or Molded Polystyrene

 Objects here are usually created using thermoforming (vacuum forming) or injection molding: